shahan24h/batch_prediction/README.md

 # batch_prediction
-continuous batch prediction using classification model. this script give prediction results in csv  format as well as json.
+continuous document batch prediction using classification model. this script give prediction results in csv  format as well as json.
 # Batch Prediction Scripts

 This repository contains scripts for batch classification and prediction tasks.